 Spring in the garden at Uppark

 As the winter chill begins to fade away and the days grow longer, the welcome arrival of spring gives visitors plenty to look forward to at Uppark.
-Our garden and woodland is bursting with life from the spring bulbs in the garden to the local hares which can sometimes be seen first thing in the morning hopping around the South Meadow.
+Our garden and woodland is bursting with life from the spring bulbs in the garden to the hares which can sometimes be seen first thing in the morning around the South Meadow.

 As the weather warms, the trees begin to spring to life.
 Not to be missed this time of year is the handkerchief tree, so named because the ‘bracts’ protecting the flowers look like white handkerchiefs.